google/kernel-research/kernel-image-runner/README.md

 * `<release-name>` (required): name of the release, run `./run.sh (ubuntu|kernelctf)` to list the supported release names

-* `--custom-modules=helloworld,kpwn` (optional): it compiles and loads the listed custom modules.
+* `--custom-modules=helloworld,xdk_device` (optional): it compiles and loads the listed custom modules.
 Source code of the custom kernel modules can be found in the `third_party/kernel-modules/` folder.

 * `--only-command-output` (optional): by default the kernel logs are also printed, but with this argument you can disable this behaviour.